cfpb/design-system/docs/pages/forms.md

           * Implementation and interface is more complex
-      - variation_name: "Option 4: Hybrid"
+      - variation_name: 'Option 4: Hybrid'
         variation_description: >-